 About Our Chapter

 The ALS Association is the only national not-for-profit health organization dedicated solely to the fight against ALS.
-The ALS Association covers all the bases — research, patient and community services, public education, and advocacy — in providing help and hope to those facing the disease.
+As the preeminent ALS organization, The Association leads the way in research, care services, public education, and public policy — giving help and hope to those facing the disease.